-2023
+2024

 €'000

-Insurance Contract Liabilities 12,783,093
+Insurance Contract Liabilities 16,148,325

-Investment Contracts Liabilities 12,864,501
+Investment Contracts Liabilities 13,585,020

-Total Contract Liabilities 25,647,594
+Total Contract Liabilities 29,733,345

-Methodology Differences (659,729)
+Methodology Differences (689,679)

-Update Risk Adjustment to Risk Margin 48,564
+Update Risk Adjustment to Risk Margin 67,425

-Use Solvency II Curve 1,372
+Use Solvency II Curve 1,088

-Other 25,253
+Other 28,990

-Solvency II Technical Provisions 25,063,054
+Solvency II Technical Provisions 29,141,169

-There are a number of methodology differences, as certain IFRS requirements are not applicable under Solvency II and vice versa:
+There are several methodology differences, as certain IFRS requirements are not applicable under Solvency II and vice versa:

-- Under IFRS 17, the Contractual Service Margin is a liability representing the unearned profit that the Company will recognise as insurance revenue in the future and there is no allowance for expected future profits on investment contracts.
-Under Solvency II, this liability is removed and the expected future profits on investment contracts are included, reducing the liability.
-This decrease in liability is partially offset by differences in contract boundary requirements, due to the removal of future profits from expected future top-ups required under IFRS 17 which are not considered in the Solvency II Technical Provisions. - Under IFRS 17, payables and receivables are included within the insurance contract liabilities.
-These are included on the Solvency II balance sheet, but are not categorised as Solvency II Technical Provisions. - Solvency II Technical Provisions include non-attributable costs as well as an allowance for the discounting of the Italian tax asset, increasing the liability. - The Solvency II Technical Provisions include a Risk Margin to allow for the cost of capital in respect of risks that cannot be hedged.
-Under IFRS, a Risk Adjustment is included.
+- Under IFRS 17, the Contractual Service Margin is a liability representing the unearned profit on insurance contracts we will recognise as insurance revenue in the future and there is no allowance for expected future profits on investment contracts.
+Under Solvency II, this liability is removed and the expected future profits on all contracts are included, reducing the liability.
+This decrease in liability is partially offset by differences in contract boundary requirements, due to the removal of future profits from expected future top-ups to insurance contracts required under IFRS 17 which are not considered in the Solvency II Technical Provisions. - Under IFRS 17, payables and receivables are included within the insurance contract liabilities.
+These are included on the Solvency II balance sheet but are not categorised as Solvency II Technical Provisions. - Solvency II Technical Provisions include non-attributable costs as well as an allowance for the discounting of the Italian tax asset, increasing the liability. - The Solvency II Technical Provisions include a Risk Margin to allow for the cost of capital in respect of risks that cannot be hedged.
+Under IFRS 17, a Risk Adjustment is included.
 This is similar to the Solvency II Risk Margin, however there is no allowance for operational risk and it allows for diversification benefits arising from being part of the Allianz Group.
-This leads to the Solvency II Risk Margin being higher than the IFRS 17 Risk Adjustment.
+This leads to the Solvency II Risk Margin being higher than the IFRS 17 Risk Adjustment. - The impact of moving to prescribed Solvency II interest rate curves increases the liability marginally. - The Other category relates to differences in how unattributable and unallocated premiums are treated, increasing the liability.